-Picking out a toothpaste, for example, might be one necessary part of your life.
+Picking out toothpaste, for example, might be one necessary part of your life.
 But if it isn’t the most important step along the way, why spend much of your valuable energy on it?
 Grab one and move on.

 The first step to better decision-making for retirement is to reduce your decision fatigue and break big decisions into smaller more manageable steps.

-Keep in mind, it’s okay to be wrong when making decisions about your retirement.
+Keep in mind, that it’s okay to be wrong when making decisions about your retirement.
 Or just about anything else.